Gaindu29/FitnessBot/README.md

 # FitnessBot
-A website done as a groupwork for a gym
+This project was done as a groupwork.
+This project contains all the pages and images needed for the website "FitnessBot" to function .